University Seminar: Fables, Early Science Fiction, and Fairy Tales

 This course will explore the significance and uses of both fable and fairy tale, taking a global perspective.
-The shortest of short stories, fables tend to tell us bad news with comic conciseness.
+The shortest of stories, fables tend to tell us bad news with comic conciseness.
 We will begin with the stories of Aesop, including the fabulous history of their supposed author.
 Fables relate human and animal, tying us to the reality of physical body and the world where we eat and get eaten.
 Fairy tales seem more concerned with emotion and aspiration for positive change, although “a fairy tale ending” is not always happy.
-Starting with the ancient Egyptian “Tale of the Shipwrecked Sailor” and its encounter with a monster, we move to Aristophanes’ comedy The Birds After a couple of Ovid’s Metamorphoses we move to some of Pu Singling’s Strange Tales from a Chinese Studio.
-Fairies come to us from ancient Persia; fresh enchantments arrive in Europe with the Arabian Nights.
-Perrault’s versions of “Cinderella” and “Sleeping Beauty “established certain archetypal fairy tales in Western Europe; the versions of the brothers Grimm offer less elegant interpretations.
-Mother Goose and Scheherazade are fictional female sources of stories, but actual female authors emerge in print as named writers in the 1690s, taking the fairy tale’s examination of sex, gender and power in new directions.
-Fables and Fairy tales both offer a fresh look at morality.
-These narratives are strong, quick in transition, apt to surprise.
+Science fiction partakes of the nature of both fable and fairy tale; the “normal” cannot be taken for granted, knowledge can fail, and survival may be in doubt.
+Readers cross boundaries, explore unknown places and encounter the “other”—serpents, witches, or Moon-people.
+“Monsters” abound.
+All three genres offer analysis of our own world.
+We start with the ancient Egyptian “Tale of the Shipwrecked Sailor,” an early sci-fi work centering on a surprising encounter with a monster.
+From Ovid’s Metamorphoses we move to some of Pu Singling’s Strange Tales from a Chinese Studio.
+Fairies come to us from ancient Persia.
+Perrault’s versions of “Cinderella” and “Sleeping Beauty” established archetypal fairy tales in Western Europe; the versions of the brothers Grimm offer less elegant and more brutal interpretations.
+Mother Goose and Scheherazade are fictional female story-tellers, but named female authors emerge in the 1690s, taking the fairy tale’s examination of sex, gender and power in new directions.
+In these tales, as in works of early sci-fi like Kepler’s Dream and Godwin’s The Man in the Moone, we see everything in new perspectives.
+Fables, fairy tales and sci-fi stories offer a fresh look at human relations, rules, and the acquisition of knowledge.
+The narratives are strong, quick in transition, apt to surprise.
 They seem the essence of fiction itself.
-Modern examples include—but are not restricted to-- children’s stories like Beatrix Potter’s tales.
-Fable and Fairy tale may be skillfully blended within longer fictions, such as Dickens’ A Christmas Carol, or Wilde’s The Picture of Dorian Gray.
-Irrepressible, fable and fairy tale seem like the essence of fiction itself.
-Films are important carriers of these forms; students will choose the films that we show in the second half of the semester. .
+We will read children’s stories like Beatrix Potter’s tales, and also major works by Kipling and Orwell.
+Films are important carriers and interpreters of these forms; students will choose the films that we show in the second half of the semester.

 Our course will celebrate the history and impact of the American short story throughout the twentieth century and into the twenty-first.
 We’ll pay particular attention to major literary movements from modernism to post-postmodernism, and to the connections between a story’s form and its content.
 We'll be keeping an eye on writers’ innovations and experiments as we explore the subjects they take on: power, poverty, immigration, labor, race, identity, and alienation.